Changissnz/goals/README.md

 do not kick back at the
 attacker when the attacker
 is finitely resourced.
 This
-subset of possible values are
+subset of possible values is
 the complements for the
 vulnerability point, and there
 is a likelihood that the